The world of work is changing.

 What is your process for hiring remote employees?
 Got a question or want to share your thoughts and experiences?
 Join the conversation below and let us know — we’d love to hear from you!

-This article is a partial update of an earlier version originally published on December 19, 2020, and contains contributions by Electra Michaelidou.
+This article is a partial update of an earlier version originally published in 2020, and contains contributions by Electra Michaelidou.